CEDUR Walden roof featuring realistic wood-grain texture and snow guards for mountain durability.

 Shingles vary in more than just material—they differ in shape, texture, color, and profile.
 From the rustic charm of hand-split shakes to the sleek dimension of architectural asphalt, there’s a style to suit every home.

-CeDUR, for instance, captures the handcrafted feel of real wood with deep shadow lines and varied textures, elevating the overall appearance of any exterior design.
+CEDUR, for instance, captures the handcrafted feel of real wood with deep shadow lines and varied textures, elevating the overall appearance of any exterior design.

 Your region’s climate plays a big role in what materials will perform best long-term.
 Certain shingle types are better suited to extreme weather, while others thrive in more temperate conditions.
 Here’s a quick breakdown of ideal materials by region: